zkstewart/BINge/README.md

 in bins.
 Hence, these sequences get clustered together.

 # Installation
+## Overview
-BINge is written in Python and requires a modern version 3 [note: development occured using >= 3.9, and I'm not sure how far backwards its compatibility goes].
+BINge is written in Python and requires a modern version 3 [note: development occurred using >= 3.9, and I'm not sure how far backwards its compatibility goes].

 BINge and its associated utility scripts makes use of several other Python packages which include:
 - networkx (https://networkx.org/)